 Useful Information about Mindelo, Cape Verde

-➳ Find the best hotel deals in Mindelo with TripAdvisor
+Find the best hotel deals in Cape Verde with TripAdvisor

-☘ Get the best discounted outdoor gear (outlet) at REI
+Get the best discounted outdoor gear (outlet) at REI.com

-✎ Never leave without travel insurance.
-I got mine at HeyMondo It’s easy to set up, cheap and reliable.
+Never leave without a travel insurance.
+I get mine at HeyMondo.
+It is easy to set up, reliable and cheap.

-✔ Skip the queue in the airport and get your Cape Verde visa in advance with iVisa
+Skip the line at airport and get a Cape Verde visa in advance with iVisa

 How to get to Mindelo, Sao Vicente